piotrwawrzyn/incognitoz/README.md

 `Ctrl+C`

-key combination to close the program
+key combination in the console to close the program